Neofonie/vertx3-deployer/README.md

 # Vertx 3 Deployer Module

-A problem when you have a lot of verticles to deploy, is how to define dependencies between them, define an order, and organize the configuration.
+One of the problems you encounter when you have a lot of verticles to deploy, is how to define dependencies between them, define an order, and organize the configuration.

 This project aims to solve those issues through a configuration file where you can define the verticles and the dependencies between them.
 You can easily create a configuration which will be passed to the verticle.